 RRI Media Corp., a USA-based corporation, aka Reggae Report enjoys international recognition.
-As we celebrate four decades promoting Reggae music, we look forward to the possibilities of this Archive site.
+As we celebrate four+ decades promoting Reggae music, we look forward to the possibilities of this Archive site.
 Before the Internet…there was Reggae Report!

 This Archive is a continuation of our journey.
 From huumble beginnings as a newsletter in 1983, Reggae Report evolved into a glossy magazine that was soon distributed throughout the U.S. and hundreds of outlets around the world.
 By the mid-90s, Reggae Report had readers, subscribers & fans in more than 46 countries.
-The magazine was honored with an array of awards and accolades, earning a reputation for quality, consistency and dependability.
+The magazine was honored with an array of awards and accolades, earning a reputation for quality, consistency, and dependability.

-Recognized as the ultimate source for Reggae news and information, Reggae Report sustained its reputation for providing quality journalism, thus receiving the trust, support and respect of performers and music industry professionals on all levels.
+Recognized as the ultimate source for Reggae news and information, Reggae Report sustained its reputation by providing quality journalism, thus receiving the trust, support and respect of performers and music industry professionals on all levels.

 Our goal is to present a site that speaks to the audience, a site that will engage, entertain and educate Reggae fans of all generations.
 The Reggae Report Archive is a timeline of Reggae’s global growth.
-Our success will be based on brand power, intellectual property, and our strong competitive position.

 We also look forward to sharing rare, classic photos, video, and audio gems.
 As we reach one goal, we will strive for another.
 We endeavor to meet and exceed your expectations.

 Publisher M. Peggy Quattro enjoys an extensive musical history.
-She began her Reggae career in 1981 as Assistant Manager to Don Taylor, then manager of Bob Marley, Jimmy Cliff, and Gregory Isaacs.
+Her Reggae career began in 1981 as Assistant Manager to Don Taylor, then manager of Bob Marley, Jimmy Cliff, and Gregory Isaacs.
 She followed up by working with veteran producer Joe Gibbs whose label boasted Dennis Brown, JC Lodge, Culture, Yellowman, and Beres Hammond, to name a few.
 In 1983, with a strong desire to utilize her writing and photography skills, and armed with industry contacts and an awareness of the popularity of Reggae in Europe and South America, she began Reggae Report with Michael “Mikey Zappow” Williams.
-Williams returned to Jamaica in 1985, and Ms. Quattro continued the magazine.
+Williams returned to Jamaica in 1985 and Ms. Quattro continued the magazine.
 Her quest to educate the world about the music, culture, and message continues.

 Ms. Quattro’s accomplishments include:

-- Both panelist and moderator at music conferences held in New York City, Miami, Austin, and Kingston, Jamaica, 1980s-90s.
+- Both panelist and moderator at music conferences in New York City, Miami, Austin, and Kingston, Jamaica, 1980s-90s.